Jane Emmet de Glehn: Early life

 Both her older sisters Rosina Emmet Sherwood and Lydia Field Emmet would also become successful artists, as well as their first cousin Ellen Emmet "Bay" Rand.
 Emmet de Glehn's brother, William Le Roy Emmet, was an accomplished engineer employed by General Electric; a graduate of the United States Naval Academy at Annapolis, he was a pioneer in the areas of current electricity and power generation, best known for his work with steam turbines, mercury vapor, and electric ship propulsion.
 Her brother Robert Temple Emmet was a West Point graduate, and Medal of Honor recipient.
 Her brother Devereux Emmet was a pioneering American golf course architect who, according to one source, designed more than 150 courses worldwide.
 Her brother Christopher Temple Emmet was a noted attorney and sportsman.
-She is the aunt of the prominent American playwright Robert Emmet Sherwood.
+She is the aunt of the American playwright Robert Emmet Sherwood.

 Early career

 Jane Emmet's career began while studying at the New York's Art Students League and she later studied under Frederick William MacMonnies in Paris.
 She then travelled in Europe to view the work of the Grand Masters and continue her studies.